Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Spectral reconstruction of Correlation and Response Operators from data

-is the matrix of scalar products of dictionary functions.
-In particular, if an orthonormal basis of dictionary functions is chosen, then $\mathbf{G}^{Leb}_{ij} = \delta_{ij}$. \paragraph{Summary of the Kolmogorov Spectral Reconstruction procedure} \mbox{} \\ We provide here, for convenience, a summary of the key steps of the spectral reconstruction procedure, leaving the specific details to section \ref{sec: numerical experiments}. \begin{itemize} \item Consider an evenly sampled trajectory of the stochastic system \eqref{eq: Stochastic Differential equations} as $\{ \mathbf{x}_i = \mathbf{x}(t = i \Delta t) \}_{i=1}^M$. \item Select a dictionary $\boldsymbol{\Psi}(\mathbf{x})$ for EDMD and feed the algorithm with the snapshot data $\mathbb{D} = \{(\mathbf{x}_i,\mathbf{y}_i = \mathbf{x}_{i+1}) \}$.
+where in the last equality we have used ergodicity to approximate the expectation value as a time average on a long ($T \to +\infty$) trajectory.
+The previous expression, together with \eqref{eq: coefficient vector method 3}, provide a simple way to estimate the decomposition of $\Gamma$ onto the dictionary functions from time averages of suitable observables involving the derivative of the dictionary functions.
+We observe that, if the dictionary is closed under differentiation, the derivative $\nabla \psi_i$ can be exactly represented in terms of the dictionary itself and thus Method 3 does not require any additional information than the EDMD procedure itself. \paragraph{Summary of the Kolmogorov Spectral Reconstruction procedure} \mbox{} \\ We provide here, for convenience, a summary of the key steps of the spectral reconstruction procedure, leaving the specific details to section \ref{sec: numerical experiments}. \begin{itemize} \item Consider an evenly sampled trajectory of the stochastic system \eqref{eq: Stochastic Differential equations} as $\{ \mathbf{x}_i = \mathbf{x}(t = i \Delta t) \}_{i=1}^M$. \item Select a dictionary $\boldsymbol{\Psi}(\mathbf{x})$ for EDMD and feed the algorithm with the snapshot data $\mathbb{D} = \{(\mathbf{x}_i,\mathbf{y}_i = \mathbf{x}_{i+1}) \}$.
 Construct matrices $\mathbf{G}$, $\mathbf{A}$ and the Kolmogorov matrix $\mathbf{K}$. \item The output of EDMD is the triple $\left(\{\lambda_k\}_{k=1}^N,\boldsymbol{\Xi}, \mathbf{W}\right)$ of eigenvalues, right eigenvector matrix and left eigenvector matrix. \item Given any observable $f \in \mathcal{F}_N$, find its decomposition onto the dictionary as $f(\mathbf{x}) = \boldsymbol{\Psi}(\mathbf{x})\mathbf{h}$.
-The coefficients $\mathbf{f}$ of the decomposition of $f(\mathbf{x})$ onto the Kolmogorov eigenfunctions are then obtained as $\mathbf{f}= \mathbf{W}'\mathbf{h}$. \item Spectrally reconstruct the time-lagged correlation function $C_{fg}(t)$ of any two observables $f$ and $g$ with equations \eqref{eq: spectral decomposition correlation function} and \eqref{eq: scalar products wrt mu}. \item For the evaluation of Green's functions, approximate the invariant density $\rho_0$ from the time series $\{ \mathbf{x}_i \}_{i=1}^M$.
-Evaluate the action of the perturbation operator $\mathcal{L}_p$ onto $\rho_0$ and construct observable $\Gamma$ (or $\gamma$). \item The Green's function can then be estimated with equation \eqref{eq: spectral Green 1 version} (or \eqref{eq: spectral Green 2 version}). \item The convergence of the reconstructed correlations functions to the true ones is justified by the fact that EDMD converges in the strong operator topology to the Koopman operator \cite{KordaMezic2017} as the number $N$ of dictionary functions $\psi_j $ increases, provided $\{\psi_j\}_{j=1}^\infty$ represents a basis for $L^2_{\mu_0}$. \end{itemize}
+The coefficients $\mathbf{f}$ of the decomposition of $f(\mathbf{x})$ onto the Kolmogorov eigenfunctions are then obtained as $\mathbf{f}= \mathbf{W}'\mathbf{h}$. \item Spectrally reconstruct the time-lagged correlation function $C_{fg}(t)$ of any two observables $f$ and $g$ with equations \eqref{eq: spectral decomposition correlation function} and \eqref{eq: scalar products wrt mu}. \item Method 1 and 2: for the evaluation of Green's functions, approximate the invariant density $\rho_0$ from the time series $\{ \mathbf{x}_i \}_{i=1}^M$.
+Evaluate the action of the perturbation operator $\mathcal{L}_p$ onto $\rho_0$ and construct observable $\Gamma$ (or $\gamma$).
+Method 3: Evaluate the moments $\boldsymbol{\Delta}$ from time averages with \eqref{eq: method 3 projections}. \item The Green's function can then be estimated with equation \eqref{eq: spectral Green 1 version} for Method 1 and 3 (or \eqref{eq: spectral Green 2 version} for Method 2). \end{itemize}